 If something happened tomorrow, who has legal authority on Monday to sign, access accounts, pay employees, and steer the ship?

-If any of these feel fuzzy, year-end is the right time to tighten them up.
+If any of these feel fuzzy, now is the right time to tighten them up.

-Not every move fits every company, but December can be a window for smart restructuring:
+Not every move fits every company, but before your year-end can be a window for smart restructuring:

 1) Strategic gifting (within annual limits)